sauravchaudharysc/AutoGrader/README.md

 We can assume that the purpose of the submitted program is simply to print the first ten numbers:
 1 2 3 4 5 6 7 8 9 10

 If the submitted program prints this output, it has passed, else it has failed.
-You may assume the programming language to be either C or C++.
+The programming language assumed is C.

 In all versions, the server will always be run as follows,